azaitw/brotli-wasm/README.md

 In both builds, the module exposes two methods:

-* `compress(Buffer, [options])` - compresses a buffer using Brotli, returning the compressed buffer.
+* `compress(Buffer, {options})` - compresses a buffer using Brotli, returning the compressed buffer.
 An optional options object can be provided.
 The only currently supported option is `quality`: a number between 1 and 11.
 * `decompress(Buffer)` - decompresses a buffer using Brotli, returning the original raw data.

 In node.js: